pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 }
 ```

-The key phrase here, which has burned itself into my retinas and haunts me at night, is `-> (known after apply) # forces replacement`.
+The key phrase here that has burned itself into my retinas and haunts me at night is `-> (known after apply) # forces replacement`.
 And congratulations, we're about to **replace all our infrastructure**!

+That's a bad thing.

 #### Explanation